google-map-react/google-map-react/DOC.md

 It's because google api itself provides changes with some delay and to avoid synchronization issues one of the ways was to use `idle` callback.

-_NOTE: Now I think it was wrong decision to call onChange on initialization.
+_NOTE: Now I think it was wrong decision to call onChange at initialization.
 In the future releases
 I'll deprecate such behavior and will provide helper to calculate size and bounds outside map control.
-Now I think about heper similar to [AutoSizer](https://github.com/bvaughn/react-virtualized/blob/master/docs/AutoSizer.md)_
+Now I think about helper similar to [AutoSizer](https://github.com/bvaughn/react-virtualized/blob/master/docs/AutoSizer.md)_

 PS: I highly recommend you to use GoogleMapReact as a controllable component, and always provide `center`, `zoom` and `onChange` props. (_see withState_)